 Courses within the program are open to women and men holding baccalaureate degrees and having specific course prerequisites.
-Applicants are expected to have teacher certification in Wisconsin or another state.
-However, persons who have completed a teacher preparation program, but who do not have certification, also may apply.
+It is expected that applicants work in an educational setting, but not necessarily in a traditional classroom.
 Courses are offered in the summer session, and during the fall and spring terms beginning in late August and January respectively.
 Various scheduling patterns are used to accommodate teachers' time commitments and preferences.